hujiewang/HandwrittenDigitsRecognition/README.md

 Note that the cost function is also regularized.

+The training data set - training_data.mat has 5000 examples.

 You can change the number of iterations in the file 'training.m' at

     options = optimset('MaxIter', 50);